risawitama/verbose-potato/README.md

-## I broke my finger at work today, on the other hand I'm completely fine.
+## What did one plate say to the other plate?
+Dinner is on me!